-On December 18, 2018, the City Council approved two proposed Bridge Housing Community (BHC) sites.
-The two sites are located in Districts 3 and 7.
+The City Council approved two Bridge Housing Community (BHC) sites.
+The sites are located in Districts 3 and 7.
 One is owned by VTA and one is a owned by Caltrans.
-Each BHC features 40 individual Emergency Sleeping Cabins (ESC) for program residents.
-In addition to sleeping cabins, each BHC offers community space that will include shower facilities, a common kitchen, laundry facilities, storage, meeting rooms, staff offices, and designated smoking areas.
-Further, the grounds include a parking lot, trash enclosure, a temporary dog run (if space permits), and community garden space.
+Each BHC features 40 individual sleeping cabins for program residents.
+In addition to sleeping cabins, each BHC offers community space that includes shower facilities, a common kitchen, laundry facilities, storage, meeting rooms, staff offices, and designated smoking areas.
+The sites also include parking lots, trash enclosures, and community garden space.

 summary of rules